MicrosoftDocs/dynamics-365-project-operations/articles/expense/manage-delegation.md

 # required metadata

 title: Manage delegation
-description: An expense delegate user can create and manage expense reports on behalf of another employee in the organization.
+description: This topic provides information about how an expense delegate user can create and manage expense reports on behalf of another employee in the organization.
 author: suvaidya
 manager: AnnBe
-ms.date: 07/23/2020
+ms.date: 10/01/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-project-operations